serokell/blog-posts/Alex and Happy Part 1/article.md

 let main (unit : ()) : () =
   print ("The answer is: " + the_answer)
 ```

+## Lexing

+Before we can start parsing, we should first write a lexer to the grammar, which is also known as _lexical analyzer_, _scanner_, and _tokenizer_.
+According to A. W. Appel in _Modern Compiler Implementation in ML_ (p.
+14):

+> The lexical analyzer takes a stream of characters and produces a stream of names, keywords, and punctuation marks; it discards white space and comments between the tokens.
+It would unduly complicate the parser to have to account for possible white space and comments at every possible point; this is the main reason for separating lexical analysis from parsing.

+We will use Alex as a tool to generate the lexical analyzer for our grammar.
+It's the first step of the grammatical analysis for our programming language.
+It will take the input stream of characters (a `String`, or in our case, a `ByteString`) representing the program written by the user and generate a stream of tokens (a list), which will be explained more in-depth shortly.

+Note that we've mentioned that Alex will _generate_ a lexical analyzer and not that Alex is a lexical analyzer by itself.
+Alex will read a `.x` file created by us specifying how to match lexemes and it will in turn create a `.hs` file which is the generated lexer.

+In the second part of this tutorial, the token stream will be consumed by the parser generated Happy; a tool to generate syntactic analyzers.
+Happy will try to match tokens according to specific rules that we will describe, where we will produce a tree structure representing a valid MiniML program.

+Note that using Alex is not a requirement.
+You could also use, for example, parser combinators such as Megaparsec for lexing and Happy for parsing if you wanted to.

+Making a lexer using parser combinators is pretty doable and manageable.
+Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable; besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive stream of tokens in the memory in the first place.

 ## Creating the project